Bumblebee (film): Release

 Bumblebee was released in the United States on December 21, 2018, by Paramount Pictures.
-The film is available in 2D, RealD 3D, and IMAX 3D.
 The date had initially been set for June 8, 2018.
 The first trailer was released on June 5, 2018, and two new trailers, including an international trailer, on September 24, 2018.
-The international trailer showed that Bumblebee was disguised as an old [1941-45 military style Willys MB] before he became a Volkswagen Beetle.
+The international trailer showed that Bumblebee was disguised as an old 1941-45 military style Willys MB before he became a Volkswagen Beetle.

 On November 21, 2018, Paramount announced it would hold one-day previews for the film on Saturday, December 8, 2018, similar to the promotions Amazon Prime and Sony Pictures ran with the films, Jumanji: Welcome to the Jungle and Hotel Transylvania 3: Summer Vacation, and to fellow December 2018 release, Aquaman.

 Home media

 Bumblebee was released on Digital HD on March 19, 2019, and was released on 4K Ultra HD Blu-ray, Blu-ray and DVD on April 2, 2019.
 Bumblebee was also released on VHS on April 1, 2019, as a limited edition promotional item, but not for retail sale.
+The film grossed $39 million in home sales.

 Reception

 Box office

 Bumblebee grossed $127.2 million in the United States and Canada, and $340.8 million in other territories, for a total worldwide gross of $468 million, against an estimated production budget of $135 million.

 In the United States and Canada, Bumblebee was released alongside Aquaman, Welcome to Marwen, and Second Act, and was projected to gross $20–25 million in its opening weekend, and $35–40 million over its first five days.
 Prior to its release, the film made about $500,000 at 325 theaters from its December 8 screenings, an "impressive" average of $1,500 per venue.
 The film made $8.5 million on its first day, including $2.15 million from Thursday night previews (a total of $2.85 million including the early screenings).
 It went on to debut to $21 million, finishing third, behind Aquaman and Mary Poppins Returns.
 It then grossed $3.8 million on Monday and $8.9 million on Christmas Day, for a five-day total of $34.2 million.
 In its second weekend, the film made $20.5 million, dropping 5% and remaining in third, and then earned $12.8 million in its third weekend, finishing fifth.
+Deadline Hollywood noted that the film would be profitable, due to the film's international box office performance and lower budget than its predecessors.